 Additionally, basic questions should be understood beforehand.
 Things like will you be responsible for the the food waste and recycling?
 Are their any restriction with remodeling the pre-existing facility or structure?
 Are there extra charges for security or pest control within a specific business district or property?

 While some of these may not be specifically a part of the lease, you may still need to adhere to a business district ‘s jurisdiction and subsequent regulations.

 Every coffee stand needs a commissary.
 We’re not aware of one municipal or zoning area in the United States that does not require a commissary (or something like a commissary) to meet the health department’s codes.
 In fact, speaking of the health department, many coffee stands have a hard time getting the permits required to open because of some structural or spacial challenges (including a commissary).

 So, if you are buying a “stand alone” coffee business structure from somebody who currently has it in storage, make sure you have enough space, plumbing, etc. to install the equipment you are required to have to properly serve your coffee and beverages.
-(Highly Recommended: Most of our coffee business packages also include a detailed discussion with a health department representative which is valuable for any new coffee business owner to hear.)

 Where will the commissary be located?
 Will that be a part of the lease or will you have to have a second lease with the same property owner or a different one?